 Q What happens in the event of a lockdown at the school?

 A Lockdowns occur when we want students, staff, and campus guests to remain sheltered in a safe place.
 This may occur in a situation involving a weapon, gunfire, severe storm, or hazardous materials.
-When we need to lockdown our campus, a continuous bell will be sounded to signal staff and students to stay inside, or if outside, to move inside the nearest available room.
+When we need to lock down our campus, a continuous bell will be sounded to signal staff and students to stay inside, or if outside, to move into the nearest available room.
 The initial purpose of a lockdown is to isolate an intruder and remove any potential target from view.
 In the case of a hazardous materials spill, teachers will seal windows and doors.
 The “all clear” will come in the form of a school employee going to each room and announcing that the condition has been identified and resolved.

 Q Have provisions been made in the case that students are in lockdown for an extended period of time?

 A: The district has purchased emergency kits that contain provisions for each classroom to meet the basic needs of our students for a limited amount of times.
 On a classroom by classroom basis: There is only one 8 ounce serving of water and roughly one 500 calorie bar per person for 30 people per black box.
-In a 100% lock down situation this is only enough for a few hours max- nothing even close to 72 hours.
-On a campus wide basis this IS true for the 72 hours.
+In a 100% lockdown situation this is only enough for a few hours max- nothing even close to 72 hours.
+On a campus-wide basis, this IS true for the 72 hours.
 But will require people moving between buildings and in and out of the supply bins; ie. not a "lockdown" situation.
 The kit includes such things as water, food, a sanitation system with privacy screen, 12 hour light sticks, extensive first aide supplies and an evacuation map.

-Q What would happen if there was a natural disaster or catastrophic event and the students were unable leave campus, or, for safety reasons, were required to remain on campus for an extended period of time?
+Q What would happen if there was a natural disaster or catastrophic event and the students were unable to leave campus, or, for safety reasons, were required to remain on campus for an extended period of time?

 A Students would be moved to a safe location, where teachers would take roll and emergency disaster teams, such as our search and rescue team, would organize.
 The high school has provisions to accommodate students and staff on campus for several days.
 These supplies are checked on a regular basis and are kept in large secured bins on the campus.
 A reunion gate will be set-up, and when it becomes feasible, students will be released to parents or guardians at this gate.
 As soon as possible, the nature of the emergency and the plans to handle it will be communicated to parents and our community through the emergency broadcasting stations in Ventura, the district’s All Call phone system or the school/district website.